seL4/rust-sel4/README.md

 ### Integrating these crates into your project

+The best way to learn how to integrate these crates into your project is to check out these concrete examples of their use [listed above](#demos).

 These crates are not yet hosted on [crates.io](https://crates.io).
 Use them either as Git or path Cargo dependencies.